realbakari/Bakari-Mustafa-Site/spark-ar-creator.md

 image: "/uploads/sparkar_80a8dd8555.png"

 ---
-If you use Instagram or Facebook for your business and you want to keep up to date with platform updates, you are in the right place.

-I started creating and sharing augmented reality experience that reaches thousands of people using Facebook & Instagram from the Spark AR Creator.
+If you use Instagram or Facebook for your business and want to stay up to date with the latest platform updates, you have come to the right place.
+I have been creating and sharing augmented reality experiences using the Spark AR Creator, which allows me to reach thousands of people on both Facebook and Instagram.
+This tool is an excellent way for businesses to engage with their audience and provide them with unique, immersive experiences that can help to promote their brand and products.
+By staying up to date with the latest platform updates, businesses can ensure that their augmented reality experiences remain relevant and effective.

-* Spark AR Creator Since October 2020
-* Interested in my many project files of popular effects, reach out I'm always happy to help new AR creators get started.
+If you are interested in accessing many of my project files for popular effects, please reach out to me.
+I am always happy to help new augmented reality creators get started and provide them with the resources they need to create engaging and immersive experiences.
+My project files include a wide range of effects, from branded selfie filters to AR games and more.
+I can provide you with the files and guidance you need to create your own augmented reality experiences using Spark AR Creator or other tools.
+Please don't hesitate to contact me if you have any questions or need help getting started.
+I am always happy to share my knowledge and experience with others in the AR community.

 [Spark AR Portfolio](https://www.facebook.com/sparkarhub/portfolios/446398036518642/ "Spark AR Portfolio") | [Instagram ](https://www.instagram.com/realbakari?fbclid=IwAR25C-0pu0udQgZ990dFllHlSMvwm-ywhZVj47RQYqRfNF93Qbpo3LcZe2g "Instagram")| [Facebook](https://www.fb.com/484171672065516)